-- 1. How did thinking about Math Practice 4 impact how you approached this task?
+- 1. How did thinking about Math Practice 7 impact how you approached this task?
 Describe any shifts in understanding for yourself and for your students. - 2.
-Reflect on your role in facilitating student learning about Math Practice 4 on this task.
-In your response, include specific details from student work and your feedback on Artifact 2. - 3.
+Reflect on your role in facilitating student learning regarding Math Practice 7 on this task.
+In your response, include details from student work and your feedback in Artifact 2. - 3.
 What next steps can you take moving forward?
-How will you make this process part of your regular practice?
+How do you plan to make this process part of your regular practice?

 Passing: Reflection provides evidence that this activity has had a positive impact on both educator practice and student success.
 Specific examples are cited from personal or work-related experiences to support claims.
-Also included are actionable steps that demonstrate how new learning will be integrated into future practices.
+Also included are specific actionable steps that demonstrate how new learning will be integrated into future practices.